Chop Suey (Hopper): Interpretation

 According to art scholar David Anfam, one "striking detail of Chop Suey is that its female subject faces her doppelgänger."
 Others have pointed out it would not be so unusual for two women to be wearing similar hats, and that it is presumptuous to claim doppelgängers when one subject's face is not visible to the viewer.
 The painting has an interior subject matter, being inside of a cafe, and does not focus on any one given figure.
 As with many of Hopper's works, the painting features close attention to the effects of light on his subjects.

 By detailing only the sensory iconography, the painting takes a step back from pure realism, as if by painting the complete memory one would destroy the fine details that make it actively realistic.
 Rolf G. Renner, author of Hopper, states that "…part of what [Hopper’s] pictures are 'about' is that death or decay which all paintings in some sense represent, since they destroy the immediacy of perception through the transformation into an image".

-Although the scene of the painting takes place in a social environment there is the sense of loneliness prevalent.
-The woman in green facing the viewer is sitting with her companion but she does not seem to be interacting with her.
-As with the couple in the background, where the man looks withdrawn from the woman he sits across from.
+Although the scene of the painting is a social environment there is a sense of loneliness prevalent.
+The woman in green facing the viewer is sitting with her companion but she does not seem to be interacting with her, and the man in the background looks withdrawn from the woman he sits across from.
 Every human figure is isolated and withdrawn from one another and reserved within themselves.
 This is portrayed with hidden or obscured faces, retracting a human essence from the figures.
 This further applies to the woman in detail; even though we get a full view of her face there is a detachment to her because of her stark makeup.

 The alabaster skin with the bold rouge and painted lip suggest only the impression of a woman, similar to a doll.
 Normally in context with the style of the era (late 1920s), this could be taken as a trendy and lively style, "the women's tight-fitting sweaters, cloche hats, and made-up faces, which in a previous era would have marked them as sexually available, had become mainstream".
-But Hopper negates that by making the woman’s face the same value of white as other blank features in the background, thus hollowing-out her human essence.
+But Hopper negates that by making the woman's face the same value of white as other blank features in the background, thus hollowing out her human essence.
 The viewer interprets her to be "spacing out" or listening un-intently rather than making eye contact and interacting with the viewer, as if she is not focused on her surroundings.